zeek/zeek/src/script_opt/CPP/README.md

 This could be fixed, but would add execution overhead in passing around the necessary strings / `Location` objects.

 * To avoid subtle bugs, the compiler will refrain from compiling script elements (functions, hooks, event handlers) that include conditional code.
 In addition, when using `--optimize-files` it will not compile any functions appearing in a source file that includes conditional code (even if it's not in a function body).
+You can override this refusal with `-O allow-cond`.

 * Code compiled with `-O gen-standalone-C++` will not execute any global statements when invoked using the "stand-in" script.
 The right fix for